FTSE 100 jumps on boost from miners, banks; Croda shines

 “The fact remains the economic data is only likely to improve, and any by-product of that is likely to mean the prospect of either tighter monetary policy rates in one shape or another, at some point, with the only question being one of timing.” said Michael Hewson, chief market analyst at CMC Markets.

-British challenger bank Virgin Money (VMUK.L) slipped 4.7% after it posted higher than expected first-half costs of 460 mln pounds. read more
+British challenger bank Virgin Money slipped 4.7% after it posted higher than expected first-half costs of 460 mln pounds.

+Reporting by Devik Jain in Bengaluru; Editing by Rashmi Aich and Krishna Chandra Eluri

 Our Standards: The Thomson Reuters Trust Principles.